unbit/uwsgi-docs/PSGIquickstart.rst

 Installing uWSGI with Perl support
 **********************************

-To build uWSGI you need a c compiler (gcc and clang are supported) and the python binary (it will only run the uwsgiconfig.py script that will run the various compilation steps).
+To build uWSGI you need a c compiler (gcc and clang are supported) and the python binary (it will only run the uwsgiconfig.py script that will execute the various compilation steps).
 As we are building a uWSGI binary with perl support we need perl development headers too (libperl-dev package on debian-based distros)

 You can build uWSGI manually: